maurodec/maurodec.github.io/content/blog/004-hugo.md

   source and figured out how how their creators built them.
   If there is one place where I think there's room for improvement is providing a place where newcomers can see the different parts of Hugo and how they for together.
+It's also worth mentioning that the [forums](https://discuss.gohugo.io/) are an amazing place to ask questions when the answers cannot be found in the documentation.

 ## Conclusion

-Hugo was an amazing tool.
+In my own experience Hugo was an amazing tool.
 Building my blog was very easy and quick, even considering I built the design myself from scratch.
 It's very flexible and allowed me to do everything I wanted.
 Being able to write posts in Markdown was also a requirement that Hugo fulfilled.
 This combined with the fact that I can just host everything with Github pages without any extra work meant that using Hugo was more than worth the (little to no) trouble it gave me.

+If I had to give advice to new Hugo users it would be to go trough the Quickstart Guide to get an idea of what Hugo is like, then find a blog they like and see how it was made.
+I personally found [spf13.com](https://github.com/spf13/spf13.com) to be incredibly useful.

 If you want to see how this was built you can check out the source in the `src` branch [here](https://github.com/maurodec/maurodec.github.io), or by clicking